When you become a

 national NSSLHA Member you get the extra support that can help you succeed in school, your profession, and your role as a leader now...and tomorrow!

 NSSLHA has approximately 13,000 members at

-over 300 independently operated chapters located on college and university campuses in the United States and abroad.
+chapters located on college and university campuses across the United States and Puerto Rico.

 NSSLHA is an association for students,

 managed by students.
-National policy and activities are governed by student Regional Councilors and Delegates, and ASHA members.
+National policy and activities are governed by the NSSLHA Executive Council with support from Regional Councilors and Student State Officers.